-Melbourne is the capital of Victoria state - our second, and last, big city.
+Melbourne is the capital of Victoria state - our second, and last, of Australia's capital cities.
 All signs told us that Melbourne would not be a reprise of Sydney; Melbourne was different.
 There is a distinct sense of rivalry between the two cities - Sydneysiders stating, perhaps a little disparagingly, that Melbourne was "very different" - the word very often followed by a raise of the eyebrow or a serious, disapproving, tone.
 One friend summed it up succinctly, passing on a well-oiled Melbourne phrase: "If Australia were a body, Sydney would be its heart but Melbourne would be its soul."
 Sydney has the internationally recognised icons but Melbourne has... well, what exactly?
 Everyone has heard of Melbourne - but just how many can say what's actually there?

 Whereas Sydney is corporate, mainstream and touristy, Melbourne is alternative, creative and edgy - although your initial impression of the city may mistakenly be formed on its CBD and glitzy shopping arcades.
 A walk along the Yarra River with its token skyscrapers, glass fronted restaurants and joggers in lycra is all pretty soulless stuff and characteristic of most modern cities these days.
 However, Melbourne is one of those places which insists you work that little bit harder to get to the real heart.
 The city's Laneways are a good place to start - grungy alleyways and backstreets where small, independent bistros, coffee shops and eateries are crammed - so much so they appear to ooze out from their cramped units and onto the tiled lanes themselves and all the while any scrap of free wall space has been claimed by urban graffiti artists (of varying abilities).
 Indeed, there are some alleyways which have become one huge graffiti canvas where artists have been allowed to run riot with their ideas and their spray cans.
 We tracked down the most famous: Hosier Street.
-I have seen graffiti before, but never in such density.
+I have seen graffiti before, but never in such three dimensional density.
 Walls, doors and windows are covered from top to bottom.
 Even the bins have reluctantly become part of the artwork.

 Whereas Sydney is about the CBD, Melbourne is about its suburbs - small, trendy areas with independent bars and restaurants like the area of Collingwood.
-These kinds of places are where 'real Melbournians' go for a night out and are probably the best place to head to if you want to go beyond superficial city sightseeing.
+These kinds of places are where 'real Melbournians' go for a night out and are probably the best place to head to if you want to go beyond surface city sightseeing.
 We went to a small restaurant on Gertrude Street run by an Aussie rendering of Jack and Vera from Corrie.
 Vera's favourite word was "darl" (darling) and we exchanged stories with Jack about Australian soap operas.
 The food was naff, but the fun and a glimpse into real Melbourne life more than made up for it.

-The soap opera Neighbours has been made in a Melbourne suburb since its beginning.
+The soap opera 'Neighbours' has been made in a Melbourne suburb since its inception.
 We were considering going on the official Neighbours tour but, realising I actually haven't watched it in years and won't know what it was I would be photographing, we decided to give it a miss.
-However, from this I discovered that a soap I had watched religiously as a teenager, Prisoner Cell Block H, was also made in the city.
+However, from this I discovered that a soap I had watched religiously as a teenager, 'Prisoner: Cell Block H', was also made in the city.
 Further digging around online revealed that the iconic red brick wall, which featured in every episode as the exterior of the jail, was still there - and had, after more than three decades, retained many of its fake windows and bars.
 So, a trip out to Nunawading some 30km outside of Melbourne by train and then taxi, brought me face to face with the wall I had seen so many times on my TV - but not before walking through a private housing estate, squeezing through bushes and pressing my camera against the perimeter fence of the former Channel 10 studios.
 A chat with the security guard at the entrance to the now named Nunawading studios, and by putting on my best personable performance, yielded no closer access.
 In typical Aussie bluntness he said he didn't give "a rat's arse" about me going in there to take photos of a building, but said his hands were tied and he wasn't allowed to let us in.
 Never mind.
 I was more than satisfied with what I'd seen.
 A very niche day trip out, certainly, but a brilliant one too.

 A rather flattering shot of Melbourne's rather carbuncular Federation Square.
 Nice to photograph but probably not nice to have to see every day.